gitpeut/SDS021/Readme.md

 It is an attempt to implement the full serial protocol specified by Nova Fitness.

+Tested ok using an ESP8266 and both an SDS021 and an SDS011.

 The class offers the following functions: